-But let’s think seriously here for a second, if you’re going to really pick a place to visit as the “Land of Motors”, the Mecca of Automobiles, are you going to prefer to book a flight to cold, industrial Detroit, or to the warm foothills of the Italian motor Valley, through Italy’s Emilia Romagna region, and trek through the Apennine mountains?
-Not convinced?
+But let’s think seriously here for a second, if you’re going to pick a place to visit as the “Land of Motors,” the Mecca of Automobiles, are you going to prefer to book a flight to cold, industrial Detroit or to the warm foothills of the Italian motor Valley, through Italy’s Emilia Romagna region, and trek through the Apennine mountains?
+Are you not convinced?

 What if I told you you could take a trek through the Ducati factory and museum to watch the bikes being built just miles outside Bologna, an Italian city best known for the oldest western university which means a fun student population with active nightlife centered around terracotta-roofed buildings and porticos?